 The life of Gary Lee Maker is a reminder that theatre cannot exist without the love, commitment and support of its audiences.

-In honor of Gary, and others like him who lend their support from the other side of the footlights, DC Theatre Scene has created the Gary Lee Maker Award, to be presented annually to one outstanding audience member.
+In honor of Gary, and others like him who lend their support from the other side of the footlights, DC Theatre Scene has created the Gary Maker Audience Award, to be presented to outstanding audience members.